Apollo 11 anniversaries: 40th anniversary

-On July 20, 2009, Armstrong, Aldrin, and Collins met with U.S. President Barack Obama at the White House.
-"We expect that there is, as we speak, another generation of kids out there who are looking up at the sky and are going to be the next Armstrong, Collins, and Aldrin", Obama said.
-"We want to make sure that NASA is going to be there for them when they want to take their journey."
-On August 7, 2009, an act of Congress awarded the three astronauts a Congressional Gold Medal, the highest civilian award in the United States.
-The bill was sponsored by Florida Senator Bill Nelson and Florida Representative Alan Grayson.

 A group of British scientists interviewed as part of the anniversary events reflected on the significance of the Moon landing:

 It was carried out in a technically brilliant way with risks taken ... that would be inconceivable in the risk-averse world of today ...
 The Apollo programme is arguably the greatest technical achievement of mankind to date ... nothing since Apollo has come close [to] the excitement that was generated by those astronauts – Armstrong, Aldrin and the 10 others who followed them.

 45th anniversary

 On July 21, 2014, the Kennedy Space Center Operations and Checkout building was renamed for Armstrong.
 Aldrin and Collins attended the ceremony.

 50th anniversary

 On June 10, 2015, Congressman Bill Posey introduced resolution H.R.
 2726 to the 114th session of the United States House of Representatives directing the United States Mint to design and sell commemorative coins in gold, silver and clad for the 50th anniversary of the Apollo 11 mission.
 On January 24, 2019, the Mint released the Apollo 11 50th Anniversary commemorative coins to the public on its website.

 The USPS created two forever stamps to commemorate the 50th anniversary of the mission.
 The stamps were designed by Antonio Alcalá.
 One stamp features the famous image that Armstrong took of Aldrin, with Armstrong visible in Aldrin's faceplate's reflection.
 The other stamp shows an image of the Moon, taken by Gregory H. Revera, with the Apollo 11 landing site highlighted.
 The stamps were unveiled at Kennedy Space Center on July 19.
 Apollo 9 astronaut Rusty Schweickart was among the celebrities present.

 The Smithsonian Institute's National Air and Space Museum and NASA sponsored the “Apollo 50 Festival” on the National Mall in Washington DC.
 The three day (July 18 to 20, 2019) outdoor festival featured hands-on exhibits and activities, live performances, and speakers such as Adam Savage and NASA scientists.